 If you would like to know more about Syntropic Farming, Life in Syntropy is a great short documentary based on Ernst’s work, showing what was barren land in 1984 is now a lush food forest, with even the weather in the area having been positively affected.

 With The Baru Project, we hope to show that economic, environmental and social value cannot only co-exist but can also thrive.
-We are truly excited to be helping preserve and restore the Cerrado's natural biome while generating sources of employment in the region that protect the rights of local rural workers.
+We are truly excited to be helping preserve and restore the Cerrado's natural biome while generating sources of employment in the region to protect the rights and culture of local rural workers.